daniel-rudrich/Py-Stream/docs/_pages/CONTRIBUTING.md

 * Check the [Issue board](https://github.com/daniel-rudrich/streamdeck-application/issues) as maybe the feature was already requested
 * Open a new issue using the feature request issue template

-Thanks for all your effort!
+Thanks for all your effort.